 According to Atul Gupte, former Data Product Manager at Uber, the first job for any data leader is to audit the data that you’re collecting and storing, as well as who has access to this data (they referred to it as their “Data Blast Radius”).

 In 2022, most businesses will rely on a combination of enterprise-level transactional data residing in traditional data warehouse systems, event streaming, and other data platform capabilities, including your company’s operations strategy.
 Both requirements emphasize the need for a robust and automated approach to policy enforcement that prioritizes PII identification and access control to capture the meaning, location, usage patterns, and owners of your data.

 At the end of the day, solving for data governance extends beyond implementing the right technologies.
 Achieving equitable data access and end-to-end trust relies on building better processes, too.
 After all, it doesn’t matter what’s in your data stack if the data itself can’t be found, trusted, or secured.

 It’s time we adopted a new culture that prioritizes these three sides of data governance’s new face – and in the process, gives data teams the ability to empower data democratization and better decision making across the business.

 Data governance doesn’t need to be a hassle – it just needs to meet data teams where they are.

 Curious about how data observability fits into your governance strategy?
-Reach out to the Monte Carlo team.
+Book a time to speak with us in the form below.